o-power/dashing-data/README.md

 Dashing Data is a website which allows users to create charts from their own data.
 Users can create bar charts for free but a subscription must be paid in order to create other chart types (e.g. line chart) or to save charts.

+The chart library can be expanded to include more visually engaging and complex charts using the D3.js JavaScript library.
+In particular, there are many chart types which are very difficult to create in other common charting technologies (e.g. Excel, Tableau) but which can be created using D3.js.

 Once a user is registered, they are presented with a page to choose their subscription length and then make a payment using Stripe.
 When a subscription expires, the user will lose their paid access.

 <h2 id="demo">Demo</h2>